Creative Projects: Film

 A Philosophy of Personal Scholarship

-The chief evidence of a filmmaker’s scholarship is the roster of films on which s/he collaborates.
-Selection criteria for film projects may differ from commercial to scholarly arenas, but should not diverge so widely that the teaching filmmaker’s work offers his students and graduates no accessible model for their own careers.
+The chief evidence of filmmaking scholarship is a roster of collaboration.
+Selection criteria for film projects may differ from commercial to scholarly arenas, but should not diverge so widely that the teaching filmmaker’s work offers students and graduates no accessible model for their own careers.
 Avoiding a false choice between meaningful aesthetic and pragmatic purpose, the following questions will govern my choice of scholarship projects:

-- To what degree might it improve Calvin’s institutional reputation for scholarship? for teaching? for community involvement/service?
+• To what degree might it improve the institution’s reputation for scholarship? for teaching? for community involvement/service?

 Androgogy of Worldview